-1.6 Public Participation
+1.6 Public Participation and Response to Comment

-Public review of the Draft DARP is an integral component of Restoration Planning (15 C.F.R. § 990.55).
-Through the public review process, the Trustees seek public comment on the natural resource damage assessment conducted by the Trustees, the restoration alternatives considered, and the Trustees' preferred restoration alternative to restore injured natural resources or replace lost resource services.
+Public review of the draft DARP is an integral component of Restoration Planning (15 C.F.R. § 990.55).
+Through the public review process, the Trustees sought public comment on the natural resource damage assessment conducted by the Trustees, the restoration alternatives considered, and the Trustees' preferred restoration alternative to restore injured natural resources or replace lost resource services.